-In order to reduce costs, it is important to take a step back and look within the context of the Total Product Development Lifecycle.
+In order to reduce costs when building a hardware product, it is important to take a step back and look within the context of the Total Product Development Lifecycle.
 This includes COGS, Logistics, Customer Support,Warranty/Returns (Quality), and Remanufacturing/Scrap.
 COGS will have the most immediate impact, but focusing on this aspect alone to provide short term results can create significant issues downstream which take considerably more time, effort and money to correct.
 Below is the approach Dragon takes to cost reduction, broken down by the categories noted.

 - Attack aggressively now, as any delay is lost opportunity (and cash).
 The timing is even more important when a product is in the pre-production phase before large quantities of materials have been ordered.